LucaCagnini/LB2_project_Group_3/Data_Preparation/README.md

-## DATA PREPARATION: Building Training and Benchmarking Datasets
+# DATA PREPARATION

 ---
+## 1. Building Training and Benchmarking Datasets: Splitting

-Once the preliminary data are collected, the dataset needs to be divided into two distinct subsets:
+Once the preliminary data are collected, the datasets need to be divided into two distinct subsets:

 - **Training set**
-  Used to train the models, optimize hyperparameters, and perform cross-validation experiments.
+  Used to train the models, optimize hyperparameters, and perform cross-validation.
 - **Benchmarking set**
   Also known as the *holdout dataset*, it is reserved for testing the generalization performance of the models.

- ### 1. Benchmarking Set: Motivation
+ ### Benchmarking Set: Motivation
 Cross-validation alone is not sufficient to guarantee an unbiased estimate of generalization performance:

 - Hyperparameter tuning through cross-validation and grid search may still introduce **overfitting**.
 - A holdout dataset provides a stronger guarantee of the *never-seen-before* condition.
 - The model tested on the benchmarking set is the one intended for **production** use.
 - During cross-validation, models are trained on slightly different subsets of the training dataset, which may bias results.

 ---